Is the Digital SAT Easier or Harder Than the Paper Version?

 Change #3: The Digital SAT Has Renamed Sections as Modules

-There are four sections on the paper-and-pencil SAT: reading, writing, math with a calculator, and math without a calculator.
+There were four sections on the old paper-and-pencil SAT: reading, writing, math with a calculator, and math without a calculator.
 The digital SAT has four sections as well, only they’re now called modules.
+Both sections of the digital SAT are each divided into two modules for four modules total

 body_update